 Visit Find a course to begin exploring the courses we offer.

 Think about how you like to learn – through exams or more practical work?
 Are you creative, business minded, or a combination of both?
 Are you keen to get qualified and begin your career, or do you see yourself taking a longer path through part-time study?
 Would you enjoy studying abroad for a while?

 Ask for advice, from parents, teachers, your careers adviser and any friends or family who have been to uni.

 Talk to our representatives – staff and students.
 You can contact us for advice, take a campus tour, or attend one of our events for prospective students, like Sydney Uni Open Day which takes place in August each year.

 Find out more about Sydney, the city’s calendar of events and all the things you can see and do while studying here by visiting our why choose Sydney page.

-See if your high school results (ATAR or equivalent) are likely to be sufficient to gain entry to your preferred course.
-Find out about our ATAR cut-offs for each course.
+See if your high school results (ATAR or equivalent) are likely to be sufficient to gain admission to your preferred course.
+Find out about our ATARs for each course.

 If English is not your first language, you may also need to provide evidence of your English proficiency.

 Some courses have additional selection criteria, such as an interview, portfolio or audition.
 There may also be assumed knowledge, which usually refers to study at a secondary level in a particular subject.

 Remember, there’s more than one way to get into university – and not all of them rely on just your school results.
 You might be eligible to apply through an admission pathways (previously referred to as alternative entry).